JustenMX/ntu-java-activities/README.md

 ## Introduction

 This repository serves as a showcase of my journey through the Java programming exercises and activities in the NTU Software Engineering course.
 It includes solutions to various programming challenges and concepts taught during the course.
+In addition to the course exercises, I've also included some of the projects I've independently developed.

 ## Getting Started